Orin-Labs/entities/README.md

 }
 ```

-The short-term memory stores the exact OpenAI messages objects, so the conversation can be resumed at will, regardless of which channel the message was sent through.
+The short-term memory stores the exact OpenAI messages objects so the conversation can be resumed at will, regardless of which channel the message was sent through.

 For long-term memory, we introduce a concept called enshrining.
 Enshrining a memory store is basically just having an LLM summarize the messages in the memory store.